Skip to Main Content

 International Production Experience

-Costume professionals seasoned on major productions at Steiner Studios, Silvercup, and Kaufman Astoria, from Mrs. Maisel and Succession to Marvel features and countless Broadway-to-screen adaptations.
+Costume pros seasoned on major shoots at Steiner Studios, Silvercup, and Kaufman Astoria, from Mrs. Maisel and Succession to Marvel features and countless Broadway-to-screen adaptations.

 03.